makoConstruct/termpose/README.md

-Here's an example of the kind data I store in termpose.
+Here's an example of the kind of data I store in termpose.
 This is very similar to the save format of a game I'm working on:
 ```
 mon
   name leafward